 TIP - One of the most recommended things to do in this park is taking the cable car to (nearly) the summit.
 For us this was closed because of wind – you can always check this in advance on the Volcano Teide website.

 El Teide is super popular and in the high months, make sure you grab a cable car fast-track ticket to avoid waiting in line.
 You can cancel the ticket 24h in advance for a full refund if the weather conditions look like the cable car could be canceled due to wind.

 El Teide National Park ♦♦♦

 If possible, take the cable car up the mountain for a view over the island.
-If you get unlucky like me, you can still go for a hike in the area – simply stop by the visitor’s center for a map and recommendations for a hike that is suitable for your time and physical state.
+If you get unlucky like me and it’s too windy, you can still go for a hike in the area – simply stop by the visitor’s center for a map and recommendations for a hike that is suitable for your time and physical state.

 Perhaps my number one tip here is not to underestimate how intense the sun can be!
 Even if it’s cooler up here, you can still get a mega sunburn.
 Like me.
 And spend the next week looking like a veritable lobster.
 Enjoy Teide responsibly!

 Have you ever been somewhere like Tenerife?